Ifat (historical region): History

 The Adalites began successfully invading Abyssinia in the early 1500s during the reign of imam Mahfuz and briefly captured Ifat.
 According to sixteenth century Adal writer Arab Faqīh, Ifat was governed by the Adalite, Abūn b.
 ‘Uthmān following its conquest by the Adal Sultanate under Ahmed ibn Ibrahim al-Ghazi during the Ethiopian-Adal war.
 Historian Abdurahman Garad asserts that the Adalites would later relinquish control of Ifat to the Abyssinians, as indicated by the chronicles of the Emirate of Harar, which reveal that the governor of Ifat no longer held the title Hegano-Garad.
+Sometime in the early 1600s, after the Karayu Oromo surrendered to Abyssinian forces, Emperor Yaqob demanded that the tribes who had capitulated take control of the lands of Ifat and the region extending towards Adal.
+In the midst of the turmoil in the region following the Oromo invasions, the Abyssinians under Nagasi Krestos managed to repel the Adalites from Ifat in 1682.

 During Ifat peoples defence of their frontier from the Oromo invasions in the early seventeenth century, the Ifat Muslim leaders formed an alliance with Christian rulers of Shewa however the region much like neighboring Bale, Fatagar, Angot and others would eventually succumb to the Oromos.
 In the eighteenth century, slave and salt commerce was active in Ifat mainly Wollo where its reported Afar brokers would transport them to Tadjoura on the coast.
 Later in the nineteenth century Ifat towns such as Aliyu Amba were major centers facilitating trade between Abyssinia and the Emirate of Harar.
-Under the reign of Shewan king Sahle Selassie, the appointed Muslim Ifat governors were Hussain of Argobba, and his father Walasma Mohamed who professed their origin from the Walasma dynasty of the middle ages.

-Ifat was also the site of forceful conversions of Muslims to Christianity by then Shewa king Menelik II under the orders of emperor Yohannes IV.
-French writer Élisée Reclus in 1890 describes the fate of the initial inhabitants and dwellings of Ifat:
+In the early 1800s, French trader Charles-Xavier Rochet d'Héricourt remarked that Harar, the principal town of Adal, a region predominantly populated by Somalis was the most significant trading route, as it connected Ifat with the port city of Berbera.